PatWalters/chembl_sim/README.md

 wget ftp://ftp.ebi.ac.uk/pub/databases/chembl/ChEMBLdb/latest/chembl_27_sqlite.tar.gz
 ```

-Untar the file and put chembl_27.db somewhere, and put the attached scripts in the same directory.
+Untar the file and put chembl_27.db somewhere and put the attached scripts in the same directory.

 Create the fingerprint database, note that this takes a while
 ```